vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 4\. predicting output using the model

+5\.
 By the end of the notebook you will be able to visualize the linear fitting prediction that your model generated:

 ![linreg-match](assets/linreg-match.jpg)

 ## Import the Zeppelin Notebook

- Great! now you are familiar with the concepts used in this tutorial and you are ready to Import the _Introduction to Machine Learning using Linear Regression_ notebook into your Zeppelin environment.
+ Great! now you are familiar with how to train a Linear Regression Machine Learning model and you are ready to Import the _Introduction to Machine Learning using Linear Regression_ notebook into your Zeppelin environment.
 (If at any point you have any issues, make sure to checkout the [Getting Started with Apache Zeppelin](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/) tutorial).

 To import the notebook, go to the Zeppelin home screen.